AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 Definition

-The **externalName** is a user-friendly name for the feature that is created by Target.
-It is possible that this value may change over time. - Users can view these user-friendly names in the Model Insights report by downloading a CSV - double check with Muti **JUDY**
+The **externalName** is a user-friendly name for a feature.
+It is created by Target, and it is possible this value may change over time.
+Users can view these user-friendly names in the [Personalization Insights report](https://experienceleague.adobe.com/docs/target/using/reports/insights/personalization-insights-reports.html).

 The **internalName** is the feature's actual identifier.
-It cannot be changed.
+It is also created by Target, but it cannot be changed.
 This is the value you will need to reference in order to identify the feature(s) you would like to blocklist.

-**QUESTION 3**: Where/how can a user rename a feature?
-It's not possible.
-This API is not part of the regular flow - create an activity, data comes in, model training job checks data and uses what it has in configuration.
-No options to change.
-There is an internal service that does the mapping of extneralName and internalName.
-Model Insights report can show.... csv - user ....
+Note that in order for the features list to populate with values (i.e. in order for it to be non-null), an activity must:

-**QUESTION 4**: What are the exact conditions under which you will get a non-null list of features returned?
-For example, does the campaign have to be ACTIVATED?
-Does it have to have been running for a certain amount of time?
-Or will a SAVED BUT INACTIVE automated personalization campaign also return a non-null list of features from this GET request?
-Or is the activity status inconsequential, and in fact the only thing that matters in terms of populating the blocklist is whether or not you, well, populate the blocklist? (in other words, could you have a saved but never-before-run activity, for which you define a blocklist of 3 features, which would then show up from this GET request?)
-ANSWER: campaign must be activated, and it must have been running for some time, and thre must have been some activity on the campapign (so that the ML model will have had some data to run against).
-Also there is a separate job that needs to run for the report.
-That being said, the blocklist is agnostic... so yes you can actually populate the blocklist using the api, even ifi the campaign is inactivated.
-The blocklist only cares that the activity exists.
+1. be live, or must have been activated previously

-**QUESTION 5**: What are the exact conditions under which you get NO features returned?
-(For example, what if you put in the wrong campaign id (for a campaign that doesn't exist), or what if the blocklist has never been populated before, or what if you enter a campaign id for a regular AB test instead of an AP test?)
-What will those results look like?
+2. have been running long enough for there to be campaign activity, so that the model has had data to run against.

 ## Step 2: Check the blocklist of the activity {#step2}